“What accomplishment are you most proud of?” is one of the most common interview questions.

 I believe that my greatest achievement so far was funding my own education at Southdown University.
 My family doesn’t have the means to contribute to my education, so I made sure to secure scholarship funds based on my grades and community service.
 I also accepted a work-study position as a laboratory assistant to gain relevant work experience.
 Not only did I graduate with minimal debt, I was able to gain practical experience that many of my peers don’t have.
 Plus, I learned time management skills that will serve me well throughout my career.

-This student succinctly explains a challenge they overcame and the skills they used to do it.
-The interviewer knows the candidate is motivated, independent, and possesses relevant career skills.
+This student succinctly explains a meaningful challenge they overcame and the proactive steps they took to do it.
+The interviewer knows the candidate is motivated, independent, and possesses transferable skills.

 My greatest achievement was becoming valedictorian of my senior class at Columbia University.
 I earned the top GPA in my class of more than 1,500 students while maintaining a part-time job on campus.
 Through focus and time management, I excelled in my classes and even filled in for student co-workers when they were struggling to keep up.

 This response highlights the student’s top grades and work experience.
-It also mentions transferrable skills — focus and time management — and subtly mentions that they could keep up when others couldn’t.
+It also emphasizes transferable skills like focus and time management while subtly showing their ability to support others when needed.

-If you don’t have much professional experience to draw from, consider accomplishments from your academic career and any internships or volunteer work you’ve done.
+If you don’t have much professional experience, consider accomplishments from your academic career, internships, and volunteer work.

-This response highlights the applicant’s ability to contribute value through creativity, strategic planning, and achieving tangible results in a team setting.
+This response highlights the applicant’s creativity and ability to achieve tangible results in a team setting.

 If you’re a mid-level professional, you should have several accomplishments to choose from.
 Pick one that highlights how you can benefit the employer.